hartwigmedical/pipeline5/image/README.md

 # What is this directory?

 These are scripts and data for creating new disk images for running PipelineV5 VMs on GCP.
-The image must include all of the tools that are required by the pipeline version being executed, and must be functional standalone OS.
+The image must include all of the tools that are required by the pipeline version being executed, and must be a functional standalone OS.
 The images we create are based on the Debian image provided by Google.

 Resources and tools are copied in from buckets and other sources at imaging time.
 The image is created with a name and "family" that make it clear which version of the pipeline it should work with.
 The contract between the image and the pipeline code version